timroesner/Blog/_posts/2019-07-09-new-blog-new-infra.md

 However if you want to create a completely custom look with your own CSS, you can do so as well.
 For that you create a folder called `_layouts` in which you can put your HTML templates.
 Here is a good [tutorial](https://jekyllrb.com/docs/layouts/) that goes over how it all works.

 Another important directory that you should create is `assets`.
 Here you can put subfolders for images or stylesheets, which will be part of your generated site and accessible under the same path.

+Another advantage of Jekyll are [variables](https://jekyllrb.com/docs/variables/), which allow you to access things you set in the front matter or site / page specific stuff.
+This helped me a lot as I was building the template for my main page, as it allowed me to loop over all posts.

 You can test your site locally with the command `$ jekyll serve`.
 It sadly does not offer auto reload out of the box, but a simply `cmd + R` will show you the changes you made.